Kayak

 Multisport Kayak

-The holder of this qualification can organise, instruct and lead multisport kayaking on flat water and moving water up to and including class II.
+The holder of this qualification can organise, instruct and lead multisport kayaking on flat water and moving water up to and including grade 2.
 This includes instruction and leading on sheltered flat water environments e.g. lakes and estuaries, where wind and waves may have an adverse effect on paddlers.
 Multisport kayaks are typically 4.5 - 6.5 metres in length and constructed of lightweight materials e.g. kevlar, carbon or fibreglass.

 Kayak Resources